-SONIC FABRIC was originally intended for solely for use in installation artworks based on the notion, common to both Buddhism and quantum physics, that at the most basic level, everything in the universe may consist of little more than vibration.
+SONIC FABRIC was originally intended as a philosoprop for use in installation artworks based on the notion, common to both Buddhism and quantum physics, that at the most basic level, everything in the universe may consist of little more than vibration.

 THE SONIC FABRIC STORY

 As a kid, I raced small sailboats with my family.
 We'd often use short strands of cassette tape tied to the rigging as wind indicators, or "tell-tails".
 Cassette tape is ideal for use as a tell-tail, as it is light and very sensitive to the wind, it’s extremely durable, and it dries quickly.
 I used to imagine that if the wind hit the tell-tails just right, the sounds of whatever had been recorded onto the tape (Cat Stevens?
 Beethoven?
 The Beatles?) could be heard wafting out into the air.

 Years later I learned about the colorful flags often hung at auspicious sites by Tibetan Buddhists.
 Tibetan prayer flags are made of colorful squares of cotton fabric imprinted with the images of mantras, or sacred sounds.
 They are hung outdoors where the breeze blowing through them can "activate" the sounds, sending them out around the world on the wind.